autogluon/autogluon/docs/tutorials/timeseries/forecasting-quickstart.md

 )
 ```
 Here we used the `"medium_quality"` presets and limited the training time to 10 minutes (600 seconds).
-The presets define what models AutoGluon will try to fit.
+The presets define which models AutoGluon will try to fit.
-For `medium_quality` presets, these are:
+For `medium_quality` presets, these are

-- simple baselines (`Naive`, `SeasonalNaive`)
+simple baselines (`Naive`, `SeasonalNaive`),
-- statistical models (`ARIMA`, `ETS`, `Theta`)
+statistical models (`ARIMA`, `ETS`, `Theta`),
-- tree-based models XGBoost, LightGBM and CatBoost wrapped by `AutoGluonTabular`
+tree-based models XGBoost, LightGBM and CatBoost wrapped by `AutoGluonTabular`,
-- a deep learning model `DeepAR`
+a deep learning model `DeepAR`,
-- a weighted ensemble combining all above models
+and a weighted ensemble combining these.
 Other available presets for `TimeSeriesPredictor` are `"fast_training"` `"high_quality"` and `"best_quality"`.
-Higher quality presets will usually produce more accurate forecasts but take longer to train and may produce less efficient models.
+Higher quality presets will usually produce more accurate forecasts but take longer to train and may produce less computationally efficient models.

-Inside `fit()`, AutoGluon will train as many models as possible given the time limit.
+Inside `fit()`, AutoGluon will train as many models as possible within the given time limit.
 Trained models are then ranked based on their performance on an internal validation set.
-By default, this validation set is constructed by holding out the last `prediction_length` timesteps of each time series in `train_data`
+By default, this validation set is constructed by holding out the last `prediction_length` timesteps of each time series in `train_data`.

 ## Evaluating the performance of different models